 #7: Great Pyrenees

-The Great Pyrenees is a superior protector who takes his job very seriously.
-If you have anything that needs protection, from your house to your Chihuahua, you can count on this dog.
-In fact, one drawback to the breed is that they may be overprotective.
-Great Pyrenees are not particularly playful—too much work to do, apparently —but they are quiet indoors and make you feel safe.
+The Great Pyrenees is a superior, affectionate protector who takes their job very seriously.
+If you have anything that needs guarding—whether it’s your house or your Chihuahua—you can count on this dog.
+Great Pyrenees are not particularly playful, choosing to maintain their energy for watching over the home.

 #8: Alaskan Malamute

-The Leonberger is a huge yet athletic breed that enjoys water sports, pulling sports, and hiking.
-He’s a great watchdog but is usually quite friendly to people.
-One drawback is dog-on-dog aggression; a Leonberger does not usually get along with other dogs of the same gender.
-Like many large breeds, they prefer a colder climate.
+The Leonberger is an athletic breed that enjoys outdoor dog activities including water sports, pulling sports, and hiking.
+They are friendly toward people, but also make great watchdogs!
+One drawback to this intelligent breed is that they do not usually get along with other dogs of the same gender.
+Like many large dog breeds, Leonbergers also prefer a colder climate.

 #10: Dogue de Bordeaux